rmaia/msdichromatism/examples.md

 #### Example 3: Crypsis.

-Reflectance data from various body regions (H = head, L = left arm, R = right arm, P = prothorax, W = wing, A = abdomen) of 27 female mantids *Pseudomantis albofimbriata* and 50 background samples (Lomandra longifolia, which they pretty much exclusively hang on).
+Reflectance data from various body regions (H = head, L = left arm, R = right arm, P = prothorax, W = wing, A = abdomen) of 27 female mantids *Pseudomantis albofimbriata* and 50 background samples (*Lomandra longifolia*, which they pretty much exclusively hang on).

 So six groups, one **Q:** Are mantids cryptic? i.e. are all body regions chromaticically indistinguishable from their background?